 Vedanshi sees animals as her friends, so she chooses not to eat them.
 Being a vegetarian, she feels guilt-free.

 A vegetarian since birth, Shivi loves the satisfaction she feels after every meal.

 Pick Your Favourite Finalist

-Now that you’ve seen the finalists, vote to help us decide whom we should choose as the Cutest Vegetarian Next Door below.
+Now that you’ve seen the finalists, vote below to help us decide whom we should choose as the Cutest Vegetarian Next Door.

-The voting is closed, and the winners will be announced on 2 November 2015.
-The winners will be chosen based on the equal consideration given to three factors: total number of votes each receives, PETA’s assessment of physical attractiveness and their dedication to protecting animals and how inspirational PETA finds the finalists’ reasons for going or being vegetarian.
+Voting will end on 28 October 2016, and the winners will be announced on 2 November 2016.
+Winners will be chosen based on equal consideration of three factors: total number of votes received, PETA’s assessment of the finalists’ physical attractiveness and their dedication to protecting animals, and how inspirational PETA finds their reasons for going or being vegetarian.